 A court may impose California’s laws on enhanced DUI penalties when:

-- a defendant had an excessive blood alcohol content (BAC) as determined from the blood test or breath test, or
+- you had an excessive blood alcohol content (BAC) as determined from the blood test or breath test, or

-- a defendant refused a test by law enforcement.
+- you refused a test by law enforcement.

-Note that California’s “legal limit” in DUI cases is a BAC of .08%.
-If a motorist is below this limit, he is not guilty of per se DUI.
-If a driver is above this limit, he is guilty of per se DUI.
+Note that California’s “legal limit” in DUI cases is a BAC of below .08%.
+If you are at or above .08%, you are guilty of per se DUI.

-A “test refusal,” under this law, is when a defendant refuses either:
+A “test refusal,” under this law, is when you refuse either a post-arrest:

-Please note that this law only applies to breath tests after a lawful DUI arrest.
-This means that a driver can still refuse to take a preliminary alcohol screening (PAS) breath test before an arrest takes place.
+Note that you can lawfully refuse to take a preliminary alcohol screening (PAS) breath test before an arrest takes place.

 2. What are “enhanced” penalties?